Options After the Military

 Continue to Serve

-If service members leave active duty with less than 20 years of service, some may find it a good idea to transition to the Reserves, National Guard, or to another branch of service.
+If service members leave active duty with fewer than 20 years of service, some may consider transitioning to the Reserves, the National Guard, or another branch of service.
 Continuing your military service may be a good option if you want to earn a retirement, as the years you’ve already served will carry over.

 Each branch has its own policies and procedures for keeping your rank.
-Some may let you keep your rank or bump you down, but it all varies based on the branch.
+Some may let you keep your rank or bump you down, but it varies by branch.

-Depending on which route you take, there are a few factors that can be taken into account.
+Depending on the route you take, a few factors can be considered.

-• Whether or not you have to go through boot camp will depend on which service you choose.
+- Whether you have to go through boot camp depends on which service you choose.

 RELATED: